-Housing demand is high, and supply can't keep pace.
-The United States has been witnessing a slow recovery of the housing market since the Great Recession in 2007-2009, and the COVID-19 pandemic has created additional market stress through employment instability and an uptick in lending standards throughout the industry.
-Affordable housing is more important than ever.
+Housing demand is high, and supply hasn't kept pace.
+The United States has been witnessing a slow recovery of the housing market since the Great Recession in 2007-2009.
+COVID-19, supply chain disruption and inflation have further complicated new home production by increasing costs and slowing construction.
 While demand for single-unit detached housing remains, there is simply not enough stock to go around, resulting in a persistent "seller's market" in recent years.
-This, paired with a consistent increase in cost, has led to a noticeable shift toward long-term renting and attached-unit housing formats such as townhomes and apartments.
+This, paired with the persistent cost inflation, has led to a noticeable shift toward long-term renting and attached-unit housing formats such as townhomes and apartments.